 What is a really good but affordable macro lens for my camera to help me take clean, crisp macro pictures of flowers?

 This is one of the questions I got back from a survey of your biggest digital photography questions.
-Please fill out the survey and get your questions answered.

 There are three types of lenses you can use for close up photography:

 - macro zoom lens $$$